Data portability is friendly to consumers, but it has very little to do with encouraging competition, at least relative to interoperability.

 PayPal Acquires Honey, What Honey Is, PayPal’s Play

 PayPal bought Honey, which is best known as a browser extension.
 What does this mean for both end users and merchants, and which is more important?

-On Exponent, the weekly podcast I host with James Allworth, we discuss China, Leverage, and Values.
+On Exponent, the weekly podcast I host with James Allworth, we discuss Integration and Monopoly.
 Listen to it here.

 Trump Visits Mac Pro Factory, Apple’s Tariffs, Apple Versus GitHub